Dicey Games: Shared Sources of Randomness in Distributed Systems: Dice and slice to make strategies nice

 Let now $x_1 \in [0, 1]$ be a roll of $D_1$ such that we have $(u_i, v_i) = (f(x_1), g(x_1))$.
 Similarly, let $x_2$ be such that $(u_j, v_j) = (f(x_2), g(x_2))$.
-We define the collective strategy $\bstrat'$ as follows: for $x \leq \lambda$ and for every $y, z$, we define $\strat'_\ada(x, y) = \strat_\ada(x_1, y)$ and $\strat'_\clau(x, z) = \strat_\clau(x_1, z)$ Similarly, for $x > \lambda$, we define $\strat'_\ada(x, y) = \strat_\ada(x_2, y)$ and $\strat'_\clau(x, z) = \strat_\clau(x_2, z)$.
+We define the collective strategy $\bstrat'$ as follows: for $x \leq \lambda$ and for every $y, z$, we define $\strat'_\ada(x, y) = \strat_\ada(x_1, y)$ and $\strat'_\clau(x, z) = \strat_\clau(x_1, z)$.
+Similarly, for $x > \lambda$, we define $\strat'_\ada(x, y) = \strat_\ada(x_2, y)$ and $\strat'_\clau(x, z) = \strat_\clau(x_2, z)$.
 Bertrand's strategy is left unchanged.

-Intuitively: the reasoning above enables us to choose two \emph{slices} of $\bstrat$, defined by the fixed values $D_1 = x_1$ and $D_1 = x_2$. (see transformation from \cref{fig:sigma0} to \cref{fig:sigma1}) The collective strategy $\bstrat'$ is then defined from those two slices by expanding them: what was done on the slice $D_1 = x_1$ is now done when $D_1$ takes any value in $[0, \lambda]$, and what was done on the slice $D_1 = x_2$ is now done when $D_1$ takes any value in $(\lambda, 1]$.
+Intuitively: the reasoning above enables us to choose two \emph{slices} of $\bstrat$, defined by the fixed values $D_1 = x_1$ and $D_1 = x_2$ (see transformation from \cref{fig:sigma0} to \cref{fig:sigma1}).
+The collective strategy $\bstrat'$ is then defined from those two slices by expanding them:the strategy that was played on the slice $D_1 = x_1$ is now the strategy for \emph{all} values of $D_1$ in the interval $[0, \lambda]$, and the strategy that was played on the slice $D_1 = x_2$ is now the strategy for \emph{all} values of $D_1$ in the interval $(\lambda, 1]$.
 As we will show, this guarantees that in this new collective strategy, all team players choose $\H$ with probability $u^\star \geq \int f$, and $\T$ with probability $v^\star \geq \int g$.

 \paragraph*{Some properties of the collective strategy $\bstrat'$}